future-wd/hugo-responsive-images/readme.md

     lqipDivAmount: 5 # lqip is 5x smaller than the smallest image in srcset
     gifDivAmount: 10 # single color gif placeholder is 10x smaller than smallest image in srcset
     # provider: netlify # currently only supports netlify image processing.
-    # suppressWidthWarning: true # turn off image too narrow warning
+    suppress_width_warning: false # turn of warning that image cannot be resized to the widths specified
-    # type: page # or global # useful for setting all images on a page to global resources, or set default
+    type: page # or global # useful for setting all images on a page to global resources, or set default
 ```

-> All of image parameter configuration items can also be configured on a per page basis by adding the config to the page's front matter.
+All of image parameter configuration items can also be configured on a per page basis by adding the config to the page's front matter.

 For example: